Our Neuschwanstein Castle Tour from Munich takes you to a magical place. It’s an unforgettable experience!

 - Monuments of Nazi architecture

-- The location of the Beer Hall Putsch street battle
+- The Feldherrnhalle – location of the Beer Hall Putsch street battle

-- Hitler’s HQ — the venue for the Munich Peace Agreement
+- The Führerbau – Hitler’s HQ — the venue for the notorious Munich Agreement

-- Memorials to victims and local opponents of Nazism
+- Memorials to World War II, to victims, and to local opponents of Nazism

 - Adult Ages 14+

 - Student Must bring valid ID

 Third Reich Walking Tour of Munich in English

 Unknown to the casual tourist, many of Munich’s buildings carry the secrets of a dark past.
 Just eight decades ago, Adolf Hitler awarded Munich the official title “Hauptstadt der Bewegung” – the Capital of the Movement.
 This was the city that the Allied Supreme Commander General Eisenhower called “the cradle of the Nazi beast.”